Kestrer/revise/README.md

 If you get it right the term will move up a category and if you get it wrong for the second time in a row it will move down.
 Once all terms are in the third category the revision session ends.

-When a set is opened, all terms in that set are capped at category 2, to prevent revision sessions that instantly end.
+When a set is opened and all terms are in category 3 they are moved to category 2 to prevent revision sessions that instantly end.